 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is of pitched design clad in concrete tiles with tiled ridging.
+Access to the roof void is via an eaves and ceiling hatch within the first floor right hand bedroom.
 The roof is of timber frame construction incorporating ply sarking.
-The roof appears to be formed with habitable trusses which may be suitable for adding further accommodation with the appropriate permissions.
-Access to the roof void is from a ceiling hatch within the hallway.
 Insulation material has been laid between the ceiling joists.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are formed with uPVC.
+Gutters and downpipes are formed in uPVC.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of 350mm cavity timber frame construction with an outer leaf of concrete blockwork externally roughcast.
-There is synthetic stone details to the front elevation.
+The main walls are 350mm cavity timber frame construction with an outer leaf of concrete blockwork externally roughcast.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 Windows are of uPVC design equipped with sealed unit double glazing.
-The front and rear access doors are formed in uPVC and incorporate glazed panel inserts.
-Fascias and soffits are formed in uPVC.
+The front access door is formed in uPVC and incorporates a glazed panel insert.
+Fascias and soffits are formed in timber with a painted finish.

-External decorations None.
+External decorations Visually inspected.

+Painted finishes.

 Conservatories / porches None.